Ibrajber99/School_Student_Reg_System_itr1/README.md

 School student registration system,
 It's a GUI applicatiom made with Java Swing and other plugins, The main functionality involves the deletion,update,insertion,and modification of a student.
+While keeping the sense of simplicit for the user.

 ## Project Elustration